prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Therefore, delta metrics need to be converted to cumulative ones during ingestion.
 The OTLP endpoint in Prometheus has an [experimental feature to convert delta to cumulative](https://github.com/prometheus/prometheus/blob/9b4c8f6be28823c604aab50febcd32013aa4212c/docs/feature_flags.md?plain=1#L167[).
 Alternatively, users can run the [deltatocumulative processor](https://github.com/sh0rez/opentelemetry-collector-contrib/tree/main/processor/deltatocumulativeprocessor) in their OTEL pipeline before writing the metrics to Prometheus.

-Tthe cumulative code for storage and querying can be reused, and when querying, users don’t need to think about the temporality of the metrics - everything just works.
+The cumulative code for storage and querying can be reused, and when querying, users don’t need to think about the temporality of the metrics - everything just works.
 However, there are downsides elaborated in the Pitfalls section below.

 Prometheus' goal of becoming the best OTEL metrics backend means we should support delta metrics properly.

 We propose to add native support for OTEL delta metrics (i.e. metrics ingested via the OTLP endpoint).
 Native support means storing delta metrics without transforming to cumulative, and having functions that behave appropriately for delta metrics.

-### Delta datapoints
+### OTEL delta datapoints

 In the [OTEL spec](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#temporality), like cumulative metrics, a datapoint for a delta metric has a `(start,end]` time window.
 However, the time windows of delta datapoints do not overlap.